heptarch/heptarch.github.io/drafts/demon.md

  about the platforms in poses of drowse and languor---even the bronze likeness of George Stephenson seems asleep.

-There is a bump, and a great cry, from
+But then a bump, and a hideous, low-pitched screech that seems

 <!-- ʕ. *They brought back the king who had been deposed, and gave him
 the anklet whereon the ineffable Name of God had been engraved, and